tablestakes/disjunkt/README.md

 # Disjunct

-A right-biased, monadic disjunction for Kotlin.
+A right-biased, monadic disjunction for Kotlin multiplatform.